henrylarsen/CPSC304-pokedex/README.md

 #### start <filename>.sql;
 #### View all tables: select table_name from user_tables;
 #### select 'drop table '||table_name||' cascade constraints;' from user_tables;

+  Where is our list of commands for our sql script,